How to get hired by Jaguar Land Rover: cover letter and interview advice

-If you’re applying for an engineering role, perhaps you’re attracted to Jaguar Land Rover’s description of itself as ‘The UK’s biggest investor in manufacturing research and development’.
-Maybe you are interested in its developments in powertrain, hybrids, electronics or entertainment systems?
+If you’re applying for an engineering role, perhaps you’re attracted to Jaguar Land Rover’s description of itself as ‘at the avant-garde of technologies and design in luxury vehicles’.
+Maybe you're interested in JLR's next-generation software and data management.
+Or perhaps you're interested in its future mobility programme, Project Vector, which is researching and testing future innovations for autonomous vehicles.
 But don’t just say ‘This interests me’ – back up your claim by linking it to something you’ve done in the past, such as a university project, personal project, work project or favourite module that involved the relevant technology.

 Maybe you’re attracted to Jaguar Land Rover’s aim of reducing the environmental impact of its vehicles.
 This includes developments in the use of aluminium to produce lighter cars that are more fuel-efficient and have lower emissions, plus a commitment to using recycled aluminium where possible.
 If you’re an engineering graduate, perhaps you could link this to your enjoyment of an environmental engineering module or involvement with the relevant technology.
 If you’re from a non-technical background, you could show your interest in environmental issues at a broader level by discussing your involvement with, say, a recycling project or a conservation charity.

 Applying for a sales or marketing role?
-Perhaps you have experience of finding innovative ways of ‘selling’ a vision of a product or service to potential customers and love JLR's Virtual Reality Experience.
-This allows customers to take a virtual tour of a life-size model through a VR headset.
+Perhaps you have experience of finding innovative ways of ‘selling’ a vision of a product or service to potential customers and have been impressed by one of JLR's recent campaigns.
 Maybe in the past you have attempted to attract a broader group of people to a product, service or university society, and would enjoy the challenge of encouraging more female customers to buy JLR’s vehicles.
-Or it might be that you pride yourself on your language skills or cultural awareness and are interested in the company’s expansion into emerging markets such as China.
+Or it might be that you pride yourself on your language skills or cultural awareness and are interested in the company’s expansion in emerging markets such as China.